 As a board member, Dana has become more aware of the sustainability challenges and opportunities here in Virginia.
 She considers working with our legislators and partners to help educate and shape sound environmental policies an exciting challenge.
 Furthermore, she is stimulated by the wealth of knowledge and dedication of the other board members and Virginia LCV employees.

-Lori Keenan McGuinness is retired attorney with more than 25 years of experience and a nonprofit executive.
-In addition to Virginia LCV, she also sits on the following boards: Goose Creek Association (co-chair), Middleburg Tennis Association, Cherry Blossom Breast Cancer Foundation, and SAVI Inc.
+Lori Keenan McGuinness is a retired attorney with more than 25 years of experience in law and as a nonprofit executive.
+In addition to Virginia LCV, she also has participated as a member of the following boards: Goose Creek Association (Fauquier co-chair), Middleburg Tennis Association, Cherry Blossom Breast Cancer Foundation, and SAVI Inc.

 Lori’s commitment to conservation stems from her belief that it’s fundamental to our existence and enjoyment of life.

 As a board member, she enjoys having the opportunity to make an impact on state-wide conservation efforts to preserve the natural beauty and environment of Virginia.

 Carey Whitehead is an attorney in the Office of General Counsel at the U. S. Department of Housing and Urban Development.

 She also serves as lead program counsel to the Section 108 Loan Guarantee program and related Brownfields Economic Development Initiative grants, and serves on HUD’s Resilience Counsel.
 She helped author HUD’s Climate Change Adaptation Plan, and works on other issues in the areas of resilience, economic development, disaster response and recovery, homeland security, administrative and appropriations law, environmental law, and community development.